How to Setup a Floyd rose style tremolo

 The next step is to set your action.
-Firstly, Oil the bridge pivots a tiny amount.
+Firstly, carefully Oil the bridge pivots a tiny amount.
 This will help with any friction experienced in the bridge.
 For the absolute lowest action possible, screw the bridge down on both sides until you experience fret buzz, and then raise up slightly.
 If your frets buzz a really small amount, on a Floyd Rose style guitar this is probably okay, as the buzz won't be reproduced in your signal, and a lot of people who play these sorts of guitars prefer lower action over a small amount of fret noise anyway.
-Make sure the guitar is always tuned before you check for fret buzz, as it can change when you modify the action
+Make sure the guitar is always tuned before you check for fret buzz, as it will change when you modify the action.

 Lastly, if one string has fret buzz, and the others are all okay, there are three ways to look at this problem.
 Firstly, the bridge may just be too low overall, and should just be raised until the buzzing is corrected.
 Secondly, if its only one string and the other strings all play perfectly, that string may have an issue.
 A likely cause is due to uneven frets, causing impact when played.
 Thirdly, if there is trouble with the bridge, it may be that the shim underneath the bridge is incorrect.

 Floyd rose bridge saddle heights are adjusted manually, by way of shims.
 Floyd Rose recommends using items like aluminium tape underneath the bridge to modify the height on one string, however, if you bought the guitar with the bridge, it's really unlikely that you'll need to do this. shimming a Floyd rose is beyond the scope of this post, however, if you're interested you can read about it over at haze guitars, here.